Written 14 March 2025 · Last edited 29 March 2026 ~ 18 min read

 - suffix : Friendly name for the state function

--- Each dictionary in this list must define the following attributes:
+-- Each dictionary must define:

---- sid: Friendly name for the policy, no spaces or special characters allowed
+--- sid: Friendly name for the policy, no spaces or special characters

 --- actions: A list of IAM actions the state machine is allowed to perform